-The Five Most Relevant NYC Scams
+The Five Most Prevalent NYC Scams

 Every year, over 50 million people visit New York City, including those who make the trip for a day.
-The “City That Never Sleeps” offers plenty of attractions for every type of traveler, from historic landmarks of America’s past, to shopping and dining that look towards the future.
+The “City That Never Sleeps” offers plenty of attractions for every type of traveler, from historic landmarks of America’s past to shopping and dining that look towards the future.